-- A 38mm (1-1/2") contact diameter, radius-faced bearing should be used with this clutch. - If installing this clutch with a Tilton hydraulic release bearing, follow these procedures: - 1) Completely compress the bearing into its hydraulic body.
+- A 44mm (1-3/4") contact diameter, radius-faced bearing should be used with this clutch.
+A 52mm radius-faced bearing can be used, but clutch performance is decreased. - If installing this clutch with a Tilton hydraulic release bearing, follow these procedures: - 1) Completely compress the bearing into its hydraulic body.
 Take all free-play measurements of bearing in this completely retracted state. - 2) Free-play from bearing-to-diaphragm fingers must be between .160" and .300" for a new clutch.
-This will decrease as the clutch discs wear. - 3) Set pedal stop as described in Section G of these instructions. - If installing this clutch with a mechanical linkage, slave-and-fork or Quarter Master bearing assembly, less bearing free-play and more frequent adjustments may be necessary. - Regardless of bearing type used, do not travel the release bearing more than .200" once the bearing contacts the diaphragm fingers.
+This will decrease as the clutch discs wear. - 3) Set pedal stop as described in Section G of these instructions. - If installing this clutch with a mechanical linkage, slave-and-fork or Quarter Master bearing assembly, less bearing free-play and more frequent adjustments may be necessary. - Regardless of bearing type used, do not travel the release bearing more than .240" once the bearing contacts the diaphragm fingers.
 More travel than this will damage the clutch.
 See Section G for information on pedal stops.